The classification of 2-connected 7-manifolds

-The mod 28 distillation of $M$ is the quadruple $(H^4(M), q_M^\circ, \EK_M, p_M)$ where $q^\circ_M$ is the quadratic linking family of $M$ as in Definition \ref{def:ql} and the generalised Eells-Kuiper invariant
+The mod 28 distillation of $M$ is the quadruple $(H^4(M), q_M^\circ, \EK_M, p_M)$ where $q^\circ_M$ is the quadratic linking family of $M$ as in Definition \ref{def:qlf} and the generalised Eells-Kuiper invariant

 is the mod 28 Gauss refinement of $q^\circ_M$ defined by \eqref{eq:EK_of_M}.
-In this subsection we prove Theorem \ref{thm:classification} which states that mod 28 distillations give a complete invariant of diffeomorphisms of $2$-connected $M$.
+In this subsection we prove Theorem \ref{thm:class} which states, in part, that mod 28 distillations give a complete invariant of diffeo\-morphisms of $2$-connected $M$.
 For the remainder of the subsection $M$ is $2$-connected.

 Recall that the (renormalised) classical Eells-Kuiper invariant, as defined by \eqref{eq:classical}, gives a group isomorphism

 The following lemma is obvious from the definitions of $q^\circ_M$ and $\EK_M$.